jorgekue/delivery-master/README.md

     needs: [INT-Program1,INT-Program3,INT-AdapterC]
 ...
 ```
-For each environment like INT as shown above the release workflow will begin with the preparing activities.
+For each environment like INT as shown above the release workflow will begin with the preparing activities (PreActivities).
 If succeeded then all component based reusable workflows will start parallel.
-If all components based workflows are finished with success the concluding activities are processed.
+If all components based workflows are finished with success the concluding activities (PostActivities) are processed.

-In addition with the Release Workflow we will get an additional csv-file with the possibly few remaining interactive activities, see below.
-You find a generated example csv-file with name manualReleaseActivities.csv in the main folder of this project.
+In addition with the Release Workflow we will get an additional CSV file with the possibly few remaining interactive activities, see below.
+You find a generated example CSV file with name manualReleaseActivities.csv in the main folder of this project.

 ![manual activities](./manualActivities.png)

 One of the main features of GitHub Actions we are using in this approach are the environments.
-We define Reviewers in the Protections Rules of each environment and thus get more control over the overall Release Workflow as well as the opportunity to make our manual activities after the current and the next environment.
+We define Reviewers in the Protections Rules of each environment and thus get more control over the overall Release Workflow as well as the opportunity to make our remaining manual activities after the current and the next environment.
 This concept, the conjunction of manual and automated activities is shown in the figure below:

 ![manual and automativ activities in conjunction](./manautocoop.png)